Woo Bum-kon incident: Aftermath

 The Interior Minister of South Korea, Suh Chung-hwa, and the national police chief, A Eung-mo, offered to resign as a form of atonement for Woo's rampage.
-Suh Chung-hwa, whom president Chun Doo-hwan held responsible for the incident, resigned his commission on April 29, and Roh Tae-woo was appointed Interior Minister.
+Suh Chung-hwa, whom President Chun held responsible for the incident, resigned his commission on April 29, and Roh Tae-woo was appointed Interior Minister.

 A special parliamentary team was formed, consisting of 19 parliamentarians and led by Home Affairs Committee chairman Kim Chong-hoh, to investigate the massacre and its disastrous handling by the police.
 Furthermore, the South Korean Cabinet compensated the victims and their families.